Dennis Eckersley: Broadcasting

 Eckersley began working as a studio analyst and color commentator for the Boston Red Sox on NESN in 2002.
 "Eck" became known for his easy-going manner and his own baseball vernacular, with Red Sox Nation attempting to keep up via "The Ecktionary," a defining list of his on-air sayings.

 In the spring of 2009, when regular NESN commentator Jerry Remy took time off for health reasons, Eckersley filled in for him, providing color commentary alongside play-by-play announcer Don Orsillo.
 Eckersley was the primary substitute for Remy when he was unavailable, including filling in for the final two months of the 2013 season, when Remy took extended time off due to the murder indictment of his son, Jared.
 Eckersley continued to work with Orsillo's successor, Dave O'Brien, for various Red Sox games, and often worked with Remy and O'Brien in a three-man booth prior to Remy's death in 2021.

 Eckersley also worked with TBS as a studio analyst from 2008 to 2012.
 In 2013, Eckersley moved to the booth with TBS, calling Sunday games for the network and also providing postseason analysis from the booth.
-In the 2017 postseason, he worked with Brian Anderson, Joe Simpson and Lauren Shehadi.
+In the 2017 postseason, he worked with Brian Anderson, Joe Simpson, and Lauren Shehadi.

 Eckersley announced his retirement from NESN on August 8, 2022.
 In a statement released by NESN, he said:

 After 50 years in Major League Baseball, I am excited about this next chapter of my life.
 I will continue to be an ambassador for the club and a proud member of Red Sox Nation while transitioning to life after baseball alongside my wife Jennifer, my children and my grandchildren.
-I’m forever grateful to NESN, the Red Sox, my family and the fans for supporting me throughout my career and through this decision and I look forward to remaining engaged with the team in a variety of capacities for years to come.
+I'm forever grateful to NESN, the Red Sox, my family and the fans for supporting me throughout my career and through this decision and I look forward to remaining engaged with the team in a variety of capacities for years to come.

 During an interview with The Boston Globe, Eckersley said, "I've been thinking about this for a long time.
 Not that it matters, but it's kind of a round number, leaving.
 I started in pro ball in '72, when I was a 17-year-old kid right out of high school.
 Fifty years ago ...
 So it's time."
 Following his announcement, Sean McGrail, NESN president and CEO said that NESN was "...fortunate that Dennis has been a part of our Red Sox coverage ...
 His unbridled passion, nuanced insights and Eck humor will be dearly missed and we are thankful for his many contributions to NESN.
 We wish him the best as he embarks on this next chapter of his life as a grandfather, father, husband and member of Red Sox Nation."
 Eckersley's final Red Sox broadcast as a NESN commentator was October 5, 2022.

+Eckersley was inducted into the Massachusetts Broadcasters Hall of Fame in June 2025.